Decentralized Exchanges: Blockchains - Analytics Dashboard - Blockworks

 Calculates the amount of a blockchain's spot volume is from the Native-Stablecoin category

-Calculates the percentage of a blockchain's spot volume is from the Stablecoin Swap category
+Percentage of a blockchain's total spot volume coming from the LST Swap category

-Calculates the percentage of a blockchain's spot volume is from the Bitcoin category

-Calculates the percentage of a blockchain's spot volume is from the Memecoin category
+Percentage of a blockchain's total spot volume coming from the Project Token category

-Calculates the percentage of a blockchain's spot volume is from the LST Swap category
+Percentage of a blockchain's total spot volume coming from the Tokenized Asset category

-Calculates the amount of a blockchain's spot volume is from the Tokenized Assets category
+Percentage of a blockchain's total spot volume coming from the Composite Token category

-Calculates the percentage of a blockchain's spot volume is from the Project Token category
+Percentage of a blockchain's total spot volume coming from the AI Agent category

-Calculates the percentage of a blockchain's spot volume is from the AI Agent category
+Percentage of a blockchain's total spot volume coming from the Memecoin category

-Calculates the percentage of a blockchain's spot volume is from the Composite Token category
+Percentage of a blockchain's spot volume coming from the Stablecoin Swap category